Available positions at BKCM:

 POSITION DESCRIPTION

 The ideal candidate would have experience making public announcements, engaging in a public-facing role, and being a comfortable multi-tasker.
-Brand Ambassadors serve as enthusiastic representatives at BKCM’s events and other programs and are expected to present BKCM in a professional and responsible manner in line with BKCM’s brand and mission.
+Brand Ambassadors serve as enthusiastic representatives of BKCM’s and are expected to present the Conservatory in a professional and responsible manner in line with its brand and mission.

 • Promote awareness of our mission, programs, fundraising initiatives, and activities